The Pulse of K-Entertainment

 Where is FIFA based?

-FIFA is headquartered in Zurich, Switzerland.
-The organization was founded in Paris in 1904, but Zurich functions as its modern operating base for administration, tournament governance, commercial partnerships, and the global media operation that supports World Cup-scale events.
+FIFA is headquartered in Zurich, Switzerland, although the organization was founded in Paris in 1904.
+Zurich now serves as its modern operating base for administration, tournament governance, commercial partnerships, and the media systems that support World Cup-scale events.

 Latest Articles